devel0/example-webapp-with-auth/readme.md

   - backend and frontend debugging in a solution
   - publish release with frontend webpacked available through server static files available directly from within backend
   - step by step how this project was built by git commit
+- configuration user-secrets, environment variables, and appsettings.json, appsettings.[Environment].json with autoreload on change
 - jwt auth secure, httponly, strict samesite
 - react redux
 - login public page and protected routes